 - 3.2.1.
-Applications for the 2023 academic year begins September 2022. - 3.2.2.
-To apply you need to complete the local authorities (LA) common application form (CAF)/academies form and submit this directly to the LA/Academy by the deadline, 31 October.
-See Norfolk County Council's website for the admissions form and contact details. - 3.2.3.
+Applications for the 2024 academic year begins in September 2023. - 3.2.2.
+To apply you need to complete the local authority's (LA) common application form (CAF) / academy's form and submit this directly to the LA / academy by the deadline, 31 October. - 3.2.3.
 Late applications will not be considered until all other applications have been reviewed. - 3.2.4.
 All offers of secondary places will be made through the LA.
-The Academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
+The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
 All offers will be made on the secondary national offer day (1 March or the next working day).